 Complimentary colors are directly across from each other in the color spectrum, such as red and green here.
-It’s also a reason why Blue and Rust (Darker Orange) are a popular color combination!
-A Navy Blue suit with a light blue shirt and a rust tie can look immaculate!
+It’s also a reason why blue and rust (ie. darker orange) is a popular color combination.
+A navy blue suit with a light blue shirt and a rust tie can look immaculate!

-Triad Colors take into account colors that are equidistant on the color wheel (e.g Blue, Yellow and Red).
-A Navy blue suit could work well with a pink shirt and a maroon tie, or a light yellow shirt and a burgundy tie.
+Triad Colors take into account colors that are equidistant on the color wheel (e.g blue, yellow and red).
+A navy blue suit could pair well with a pink shirt and a maroon tie, or a light yellow shirt and a burgundy tie.
 The key is to vary the intensity of the colors.
 You can generally discern if certain colors are too bright.
 So a deep blue with a bright yellow shirt and a bright red tie might cause havoc and be visual overload!
 Unless, of course, you want to dress like him: